axios/axios-docs/posts/en/req_config.md

   // `httpAgent` and `httpsAgent` define a custom agent to be used when performing http
   // and https requests, respectively, in node.js.
 This allows options to be added like
   // `keepAlive` that are not enabled by default.
+Since node.js v19.0.0, the default
+  // `http.globalAgent` and `https.globalAgent` instances are created with `keepAlive: true`
   httpAgent: new http.Agent({ keepAlive: true }),
   httpsAgent: new https.Agent({ keepAlive: true }),